raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

         - Up to 40 vCPUs, 80 GiB of RAM
         - Object storage clustering available
      - AWS OpsHub
-        - a software you install on your computer / laptop) to manage your Snow Family Device
+        - a software you install on your (computer/laptop) to manage your Snow Family Device

 ## Snowball into Glacier